 Q1: What causes AC drain line clogs in Florida homes?

-Ans: In Florida’s humid climate, moisture inside the drain line creates the perfect environment for algae, mold, dust, and debris to build up over time, eventually leading to clogs.
+Ans: Florida’s humidity creates the perfect environment for algae, mold, dust, and debris to build up inside the drain line.

-Q2: How can I prevent AC drain line clogs in Florida?
+Q2: How can I prevent AC drain line clogs?

-Ans: Regular HVAC maintenance, keeping air filters clean, and addressing early warning signs can help prevent buildup and keep the drain line clear.
+Ans: Regular HVAC maintenance, clean filters, and early detection help prevent buildup and keep the line clear.

 Q3: What are the signs of a clogged AC drain line?

-Ans: Common signs include water pooling near the unit, musty odors, increased indoor humidity, and unexpected system shutdowns caused by safety switches.
+Ans: Water near the unit, musty odors, increased humidity, and unexpected system shutdowns.

 Q4: How often should AC drain lines be cleaned?